azoth-lang/azoth.language.reference/src/class-declarations.md

 ## Move Classes

-Classes can be declared a movable classes.
-A movable class is allowed to contain fields whose types are movable value types and movable reference types.
+Classes can be declared as movable classes.
+A movable class is allowed to contain fields whose types are movable types.
 A movable class can have a destructor.
 The compiler ensures that for all moveable classes, isolation is recovered before the last reference leaves scope and that the destructor is called.
 Thus, while multiple references to a moveable reference type may exist at one time, there will always conceptually be one stack frame that "owns" the instance.
 To pass ownership one must `move` an `iso` reference to the instance to another method or field.

 The move declaration of a class is inherited by all subtypes (i.e. all subtypes are also movable).

 Note: it doesn't make sense to have an `iso class` because that would not obviously imply that they could contain movable value types and have initializers.
-Furthermore, presumably one would still want to allow non-`iso` references to these classes so it wouldn't be as if they were also `iso`.
+Furthermore, presumably one would still want to allow non-`iso` references to these classes so it wouldn't be as if they were always `iso`.
-Finally, `move` is inherited by subtypes where as other class capabilities are not.

 ## Empty Classes